 - Weak or poorly functioning pelvic floor muscles

-- Previous childbirth
+- Recent childbirth

-Choose an alternative pelvic floor abdominal exercise or consult your doctor before performing plank regularly.
+Choose an alternative pelvic floor abdominal exercise or consult your doctor before performing a plank daily.